UBC-MDS/covid_viz/report/proposal.md

 ## Motivation and Purpose

 Stepping in 2023, Covid-19 is still a heated topic around the world.
 Despite the availability of vaccines, many parts of the world are still struggling to control the spread of the virus, and new variants continue to emerge.
 Furthermore, the pandemic has had far-reaching social, economic, and political influences that will continue to be felt for people from all walks of life.
 Since vaccination is a key strategy in combating the virus, we are interesting in creating a dashboard to monitor the global progress of Covid-19 vaccination efforts and finding the relationship among several indicators to inform public health policy and decision-making.
 The motivation behind this project is to provide real-time information about the global vaccination progress to researchers, policymakers, and individuals.
 The dashboard will offer insightful data that can be used to pinpoint areas and nations in need of more funding, encourage openness and accountability in the vaccination drive, and gain a better understanding of how vaccines are affecting the epidemic.
+Besides, travellers who are interested in assessing their risk of contacting the disease while travelling can access up-to-date information from the dashboard on the number of cases, deaths, and vaccination rates in different countries, and use this information to make informed decisions about their travels.

 ## Description of the data